Written by Kathy Ruiz-Carter

 A biopsy should be done before steroid treatment begins because steroids change the skin's texture, possibly causing false-negative results.9 Biopsies should be taken where there is active LS and sent to a pathologist knowledgeable about vulvar inflammatory skin conditions.
 It is also helpful for the physician to indicate what conditions they are trying to rule in or out.

-It is not uncommon for biopsies to come back as a false negative.
-Whether due to the sample being of healthy skin or the pathologist not being familiar with Lichen Sclerosus.
+It is not uncommon for biopsies to come back as “unsure” or negative due to the previously discussed factors.
 Early LS biopsies have come back as eczema or “nonspecific vulvitis” because they do not show the large levels of inflammation as advanced LS.10

-While a good biopsy can diagnose LS, biopsy should not use an inconclusive one to rule it out completely.
-An expert will use their physical exam along with a biopsy to diagnose LS and develop a treatment plan.
+While an optimal biopsy can diagnose LS, an inconclusive biopsy may not rule out LS completely.
+A specialist in vulvar skin conditions will use the history, physical exam, and biopsy to diagnose LS and develop a treatment plan.

 Scientists have studied treatments for Lichen Sclerosus for decades.
 New ones pop up every so often.
 Unfortunately, physicians adopt them before they are proven effective due to the lack of solid research and patients' demand for more options.